• Skip to primary navigation

 Instead of offering a true open-source environment, certain information has previously been closed off in order to protect the individual interests of each Member State.
 Furthermore, some countries have not previously had access to a competent authority team for protecting their information system.

-Now though, the Network and Information Systems Directive (NIS) has been introduced as the first piece of EU-wide legislation created to to standardize the systems and practices used to protect the cyber interests of the EU as a collective.
+Now though, the Network and Information Systems Directive (NIS) has been introduced as the first piece of EU-wide legislation created to to standardise the systems and practices used to protect the cyber interests of the EU as a collective.
 Moreover, it aims to protect the function of every essential service, even while under cyber security attack.

 This regulation will ensure that every EU Member State is using the latest methods, e.g. a Computer Security Incident Response Team, to prepare for cyber risks.